 Scores and reporting

 Official scores for exams come exclusively from Red Hat Certification Central.
 Red Hat does not authorize examiners or training partners to report results to candidates directly.
-Scores on the exam are usually reported within 3 US business days.
+Scores on the exam are usually reported within 3 U.S. business days.

-Exam results are reported as section scores.
+Exam results are reported as total scores.
 Red Hat does not report performance on individual items, nor will it provide additional information upon request.